History of Western Australia: Federation (1901)

 The wealth generated from gold soon disappeared and by the early years of the 20th century, the economy was once again dependent on wool and wheat.
-This dependency meant that a dramatic fall in wool and wheat prices in the late 1920s – early 1930s saw the state's economic collapse.
-It was not to recover until after World War II when the Federal Government's postwar immigration policy saw a huge influx of migrants, nearly all of them from Europe, in the period 1947 to 1970.
+This dependency meant that a dramatic fall in wool and wheat prices in the late 1920s, lead into the state's economic collapse during the 1930s.
+The population's standard of living did reach the same standard until after World War II when the Federal Government's postwar immigration policy saw a huge influx of migrants, nearly all of them from Europe, in the period 1947 to 1970.

 Important events in Western Australia included the following: